 UNO is one of the top five colleges who have contributed to Energy Star's Low Carbon IT Power Campaign Power Management Pledge.
 Dekstop Manager Seth Korber says UNO has reduced energy consumption through server and desktop virtualizations and adjusted power settings.

-Omaha, NE – Work continues on the Fontenelle Park Master Plan.
+Omaha, NE – Work is underway on the Fontenelle Park Master Plan.

 Melinda Pearson, Director of Parks and Recreation, says the City of Omaha is hosting a second public meeting to get input on possible designs.
 She says a Master Plan focuses on the best use for an area.